Visiting Yellowstone National Park With Children

 - First, you’ll purchase a workbook from the office.

 - Go around the park, looking for the items in the book.

-- Once you checked off all the details in the book that you found and do a few more activities, like the one above, you and your child will go to the office to get sworn in and get your child’s badge.
+- Once you check off all the details in the book you found and do a few more activities, like the one above, you and your child will go to the office to get sworn in and get your child’s badge.

-The girl behind the desk is going over the workbook with our son and asking him questions to make sure he did what was required to get the Jr. Ranger badge.
+The girl behind the desk is reviewing the workbook with our son and asking him questions to ensure he did what was required to get the Jr. Ranger badge.
 My husband is standing by to help him with his answers.
 Our son is very shy and sometimes needs a nudge or two.

 Brody is now a Yellowstone National Park Jr. Ranger!